How to identify a professional logo designer? Or how to find a logo designer who is a good fit for your project?

 And there are companies charging thousands and millions of dollars to design a logo.
 The process they follow is more than just design; it also involves target market research, focus groups, surveys, reviews, testing and lot more before they deliver/present any design concepts.
 In this case, the large corporation has a lot to lose if their new logo and marketing about it doesn’t work for them.

-In short, seek for a designer/company which fits your budget and expectations.
+Finding a logo designer is not easy, In short, seek for a designer/company which fits your budget and expectations.
 If you just starting with your business, it’s a good idea to hire a logo designer who has experience and understanding of the business you are doing.

 5. Business Professionalism & Great Customer Service